connect with us

 • Two-part Analysis

 IR section tests you with a combination of both verbal and quantitative skills.
 This section covers the same concepts as the Quantitative section.
-But it uses different types of problems and combines them with the concepts of reading and logical analysis.
+However, it uses different types of problems and combines them with the concepts of reading and logical analysis.
 Moreover, it also tests your ability to analyze and interpret graphs and tables.

 Analytical Writing Assessment Score

-The following chart will give you a detailed idea about how Analytical Writing Assessment Section is scored –
+The following chart will give you a detailed idea about how the Analytical Writing Assessment Section is scored –

 Analytical Writing Assessment